costasrafa-wrwk/brazilian-electricity-system/docs/Title.md

 Zero**, to be held at the University of Manchester, UK on 11-13 September 2024.

-This version contains only raw datasets used.
-An upted version will present calculations used in the paper.
+This version contains only raw datasets.
+An updated version will present calculations used in the paper.

 Author’s contact: <Rafael.Da-Silva-Da-costa@warwick.ac.uk>